Henry Kahn: Career

 Kahn Tailoring Company became the largest employer of Jewish immigrants in Indianapolis by working with the Industrial Removal Office (IRO) in New York City.
 The local IRO office in Indianapolis assisted newly arrived Jewish immigrants in locating jobs.
 The company offered support to its employees through its social welfare department that organized social gatherings, a baseball team, and a factory orchestra.

 After his death in 1934, the Kahn Tailoring Company was managed by his son-in law.
-In 1954, it merged with the Globe Tailoring Company of Cincinnati, Ohio and sold its manufacturing facility on Capitol Avenue.
+In 1954, it merged with the Globe Tailoring Company of Cincinnati, Ohio, and sold its manufacturing facility on Capitol Avenue.
 By 1970, there were no more Kahn stores in Indianapolis.

 Personal life

 Henry married Sarah F. Lang (November 18, 1862 – June 30, 1952) in 1886.
 They had a daughter, Claribel.

 In 1908, Kahn built a home at 101 E. 27th Street in Indianapolis.
-He later sold the home to the State of Indiana, where it served as the Indiana Governor's Mansion from 1919-1945.
+He later sold the home to the State of Indiana, where it served as the Indiana Governor's Mansion from 1919 to 1945.
 When the Governor's Mansion was moved to 4343 N. Meridian Street, the house was sold to the nearby Marott Hotel and was slated to serve as an exclusive clubhouse.
 However, due to prohibitive costs this plan was not carried out, and the house was demolished in 1962.

-Kahn died on August 14, 1934 at the Marott Hotel in Indianapolis.
+Kahn died on August 14, 1934, at the Marott Hotel in Indianapolis.